What to Say to Someone Who Is Dying

 Saying Goodbye to a Senior Loved One

-Being confronted with a parent or senior loved one’s illness brings us face to face with our own feelings of helplessness, as we try to figure out how to move forward in the face of the inevitable.
+Being confronted with a parent or senior loved one’s illness can bring you face to face with your own feelings of helplessness, as you try to figure out how to move forward in the face of the inevitable.

-For a family caregiver, the difficulties can be innumerable, between coping with the details of end-of-life care while also dealing with our own grief.
-Sometimes, even with the best of intentions, we may not know what to do or say to be the greatest comfort to a loved one who is dying.
+For a family caregiver, the difficulties can be immeasurable.
+You may feel as though you continually move between coping with the details of end-of-life care, such as hospice arrangements, while also dealing with our own grief.
+Sometimes, even with the best of intentions, you may not know what to do or say to be the greatest comfort to a loved one who is dying.

 First, says Brian Elster, a chaplain with Livingston Memorial Visiting Nurse Association, “Remind yourself that this is not about you.
 You may feel uncomfortable, but your loved one needs you.”
 They may even be waiting for you to bring up the topic.